summaryInfo/nsst/README.md

 ## Features
 * Quiet fast rendering
     * Almost same latency as `XTerm`, which is a lot faster than other modern terminals
-    * Scrolling performance is higher than other terminals measured on my system
+    * Scrolling performance is higher than most other terminals measured on my system
 * Small size and almost no dependencies
 * Uses xcb as X11 library
     * So it is faster and more lightweight
     * `size` including all loaded shared libs is only 75% of `st` on my system
 * Most escape sequences are already implemented
 * Ful keyboard mode from XTerm
 * OSC 13001 "Set background opacity"